1974 Alabama Crimson Tide football team: Maryland

 As they entered their first game of the 1974 season, Alabama was ranked as the USA's No. 3 team and Maryland, coached by Bryant disciple Jerry Claiborne, as the No. 14 team in the AP Poll.
 Before what was then the largest crowd to ever attend a college football game in the state of Maryland, the Crimson Tide entered the game as a two-touchdown favorite, but struggled to a 21–16 win over the Terrapins.
 Alabama took a 14–0 lead in the second quarter behind a pair of Calvin Culliver touchdown runs.
 He scored one in each of the first two quarter with the first from seven and the second from 73-yards.
 The Terrapins responded with a pair of Steve Mike-Mayer field goals from 32 and 35-yards in the second and one from 40-yards in the third that cut the lead to 14–9.

 After Richard Todd extended the Crimson Tide lead to 21–9 with his one-yard touchdown run in the third, Louis Carter made the final score 21–16 with his one-yard touchdown run for Maryland in the fourth.
 This game also marked the first for coach Bryant at College Park since he resigned as the Terrapins' head coach after their 1945 season.
 For his two touchdown, 169 yard performance, Culliver was recognized as the AP Southeastern Back of the Week.
-The victory improved Alabama's all-time record against Maryland to 2–1.